Boston Criminal Defense Lawyer | OUI, Domestic Violence, Clerk Hearings | Serpa Law Office

 Clerk-Magistrate Hearings (M.G.L. c.
 218, § 35A)

-A clerk-magistrate hearing (Show Cause hearing) is a private, pre-arraignment proceeding at which a formal criminal complaint can be stopped before it issues.
-If denied, no complaint issues, no arraignment occurs, and no CORI entry is created.
+A clerk-magistrate hearing, also called a show cause hearing, is a private, pre-arraignment proceeding at which a formal criminal complaint can be stopped before it issues.
+If the application is denied, no complaint issues, no arraignment occurs, and no CORI entry is created.
 The matter is permanently and privately closed.
 This is the most consequential proceeding in Massachusetts criminal law, and Serpa Law Office has obtained hundreds of denials at this stage across Greater Boston courts.
-See: A Practitioner’s Guide to Massachusetts Clerk-Magistrate Hearings and the Complete Clerk-Magistrate Hearing FAQ.
+See A Practitioner’s Guide to Massachusetts Clerk-Magistrate Hearings and the Complete Clerk-Magistrate Hearing FAQ.

 OUI / DUI / Drunk Driving (M.G.L. c.
 90, § 24)

-Massachusetts District Attorneys use strict enforcement of OUI laws under M.G.L. c.
-90, § 24 — a .08 BAC threshold for adults and .02 for drivers under 21.
-Attorney Serpa has defended OUI cases for thirty years and maintains a perfect record of Not Guilty verdicts in OUI jury trials.
-Defense begins with the constitutionality of the traffic stop, moves through the administration of standardized field sobriety tests, and culminates in a forensic challenge to breathalyzer evidence from the Draeger Alcotest 9510.
+Massachusetts District Attorneys enforce the OUI laws under M.G.L. c.
+90, § 24 strictly, with a .08 BAC threshold for adults and .02 for drivers under 21.
+Attorney Serpa has defended OUI cases for thirty years and maintains a perfect record of not-guilty verdicts in OUI jury trials.
+The defense begins with the constitutionality of the traffic stop, moves through the administration of the standardized field sobriety tests, and culminates in a forensic challenge to breathalyzer evidence from the Draeger Alcotest 9510.
 The Commonwealth v.
-Ananias litigation established that over 27,000 Massachusetts breath tests were excludable — calibration records for the specific machine used in every arrest must be reviewed.
-See: Why a Failed Breathalyzer Does Not Equal an OUI Conviction and Massachusetts OUI FAQs.
+Ananias litigation established that over 27,000 Massachusetts breath tests were excludable, so the calibration records for the specific machine used in every arrest must be reviewed.
+See Why a Failed Breathalyzer Does Not Equal an OUI Conviction and the Massachusetts OUI FAQs.

 Domestic Violence (M.G.L. c.
 265, § 13M)

-Common domestic violence charges include assault and battery on a family or household member (M.G.L. c.
-265, § 13M), violation of 209A restraining orders, and witness intimidation.
-Every Massachusetts DA’s Office maintains a strict no-drop policy — cases proceed based on police observations, 911 recordings, and medical records regardless of the complainant’s wishes.
+Common domestic violence charges include assault and battery on a family or household member under M.G.L. c.
+265, § 13M, violation of 209A restraining orders, and witness intimidation.
+Every Massachusetts DA’s Office maintains a strict no-drop policy.
+Cases proceed on police observations, 911 recordings, and medical records regardless of the complainant’s wishes.
 Attorney Serpa has secured not-guilty verdicts in domestic violence jury trials across Massachusetts and has obtained trial-date dismissals in cases where complainants invoke the marital privilege or are unavailable to testify.
-See: Massachusetts Domestic Violence FAQs and Defending 209A and 258E Violations.
+See the Massachusetts Domestic Violence FAQs and Defending 209A and 258E Violations.

 Firearms Offenses (M.G.L. c.
 269, § 10; Chapter 135, Acts of 2024)

-Massachusetts firearms defense requires examining the constitutionality of the stop and search that produced the weapon.
+Massachusetts firearms defense begins with the constitutionality of the stop and the search that produced the weapon.
 Carrying a firearm without a License to Carry (LTC) under M.G.L. c.
 269, § 10(a) carries a mandatory minimum of 18 months.
-The 2026 Firearms Modernization Act (Chapter 135, Acts of 2024) added new felony exposure for unregistered and unserialized firearms — with an October 28, 2026 compliance deadline.
-See: Massachusetts Firearms Registration Deadline: October 28, 2026.
+The 2026 Firearms Modernization Act, Chapter 135 of the Acts of 2024, added new felony exposure for unregistered and unserialized firearms, with an October 28, 2026 compliance deadline.
+See The October 28, 2026 Massachusetts Firearms Registration Deadline and How to Avoid a Felony.

 Motor Vehicle Crimes (M.G.L. c.
 90C)

-Drivers cited for criminal motor vehicle offenses — negligent operation, leaving the scene, operating after suspension — have four calendar days from the date of the violation to request a clerk-magistrate hearing under M.G.L. c.
+Drivers cited for criminal motor vehicle offenses such as negligent operation, leaving the scene, and operating after suspension have four calendar days from the date of the violation to request a clerk-magistrate hearing under M.G.L. c.
 90C, § 3(B)(2).
 Missing that deadline waives the right entirely.
-See: The Criminal Uniform Traffic Citation and the 4-Day Deadline.
+See The Criminal Uniform Traffic Citation and the 4-Day Deadline.

-Sealing and expungement in Massachusetts offer individuals with past criminal records a path to a clean background check.
+Sealing and expungement give people with past criminal records a path to a clean background check.
 Sealing under M.G.L. c.
-276, § 100A makes a CORI record inaccessible to most employers, landlords, and educational institutions — the DCJIS responds with “no record found.”
+276, § 100A makes a CORI record inaccessible to most employers, landlords, and educational institutions, and the DCJIS answers their inquiries with “no record found.”
 Expungement under M.G.L. c.
 276, § 100E permanently destroys the record.
-Misdemeanor convictions can be sealed after three years; felonies after seven years.
+Misdemeanor convictions can be sealed after three years and felonies after seven.
 Dismissed cases can be sealed immediately upon petition.
-See: Massachusetts CORI Sealing and Expungement FAQ.
+The better strategy, where it is available, is to keep the record from being created at all.
+A clerk-magistrate denial requires nothing to be sealed later, because there is nothing to seal.
+See the Massachusetts CORI Sealing and Expungement FAQ and Massachusetts Sealing and Expungement Standards.

 Digital Evidence, Phone Searches, and AI-Generated Evidence

-Massachusetts criminal defense now regularly involves digital evidence — phone searches, AI-generated images, deepfakes, and digital search warrants.
+Massachusetts criminal defense now regularly involves digital evidence, including phone searches, AI-generated images, deepfakes, and digital search warrants.
 Under Riley v.
-California (573 U.S. 373, 2014), police must obtain a warrant before searching your phone.
+California, 573 U.S. 373 (2014), police must obtain a warrant before searching your phone.
 Under the Fifth Amendment and Commonwealth v.
 Gelfgatt, you cannot be compelled to provide your phone passcode.
 The Commonwealth v.
 Ananias litigation on breathalyzer calibration records and the 2026 Massachusetts digital evidence update have created new defense opportunities across a wide range of charges.
-See: Digital Search Warrants in Massachusetts, Your Right to Refuse a Phone Passcode, and How Massachusetts Courts Authenticate Deepfakes and AI Evidence.
+See Digital Search Warrants in Massachusetts, Your Right to Refuse a Phone Passcode, and How Massachusetts Courts Authenticate Deepfakes and AI Evidence.

 Drug Crimes (M.G.L. c.
 94C)

 Massachusetts prosecutes drug crimes under M.G.L. c.
 94C across a spectrum from simple possession to trafficking with mandatory minimum sentences.
-Effective defense begins with the constitutionality of the police search that produced the evidence — drugs found in an unconstitutional search are suppressible and, when suppressed, leave the prosecution without a case.
+Effective defense begins with the constitutionality of the police search that produced the evidence.
+Drugs found in an unconstitutional search are suppressible, and once they are suppressed the prosecution is usually left without a case.
 Attorney Serpa has secured suppression of drug evidence and dismissals across Massachusetts drug cases for thirty years.

 Sex Crimes

-Massachusetts seriously prosecutes rape, indecent assault and battery, sexual assault, possession of child pornography, and — since the 2024 Act to Prevent Abuse and Exploitation — AI-generated sexual imagery and deepfakes under M.G.L. c.
+Massachusetts devotes substantial resources to prosecuting rape, indecent assault and battery, sexual assault, and possession of child pornography, and, since the 2024 Act to Prevent Abuse and Exploitation, AI-generated sexual imagery and deepfakes under M.G.L. c.
 272, § 29D.
-Attorney Serpa maintains a perfect record of not-guilty verdicts in sexual assault jury trials across Massachusetts — including Plymouth County Superior Court, Middlesex Superior Court, Suffolk Superior Court, and Essex County Juvenile Court.
-The defense of sex offense charges examines DNA evidence, the credibility of the complainant’s account, and the specific requirements of proof beyond a reasonable doubt for each element of the charged offense.
+Attorney Serpa maintains a perfect record of not-guilty verdicts in sexual assault jury trials across Massachusetts, including in the Plymouth County Superior Court, Middlesex Superior Court, Suffolk Superior Court, and Essex County Juvenile Court.
+The defense of sex offense charges examines the DNA evidence, the credibility of the complainant’s account, and the Commonwealth’s proof beyond a reasonable doubt on each element of the charged offense.

 Larceny and Theft Crimes (M.G.L. c.
 266, § 30; M.G.L. c.
 266, § 30A)

-Massachusetts shoplifting and larceny defense strategies depend on the specific facts: challenging the elements of the offense, demonstrating the absence of criminal intent, establishing consent, or — for first-time defendants — securing a clerk-magistrate hearing denial that prevents any CORI entry from being created.
+Massachusetts shoplifting and larceny defense strategies depend on the specific facts.
+The defense may challenge the elements of the offense, demonstrate the absence of criminal intent, or establish consent.
+For first-time defendants, the strongest path is often a clerk-magistrate hearing denial that prevents any CORI entry from being created.
 For professionals whose careers are implicated by a crime of dishonesty, the clerk-magistrate hearing is the most critical intervention available.

 Violent Crimes

-Massachusetts courts prosecute violent offenses — assault and battery with a dangerous weapon, mayhem, manslaughter, and murder — with substantial resources and experienced prosecutors.
-Attorney Serpa has secured not-guilty verdicts in all of these categories in jury trials across Massachusetts Superior Courts, including a first-degree murder acquittal in Plymouth County Superior Court and a not-guilty verdict on aggravated rape charges in Middlesex Superior Court.
-See: Representative Trial Results.
+Massachusetts courts prosecute violent offenses such as assault and battery with a dangerous weapon, mayhem, manslaughter, and murder with substantial resources and experienced prosecutors.
+Attorney Serpa has secured not-guilty verdicts in each of these categories in jury trials across the Massachusetts Superior Courts, including a first-degree murder acquittal in Plymouth County Superior Court and a not-guilty verdict on aggravated rape charges in Middlesex Superior Court.
+See Representative Trial Results.

 Who Serpa Law Office Defends

-Most clients have never been in a courtroom before, and their real exposure is not the penalty on the statute; it is the record and everything attached to it.
+Most clients have never been in a courtroom before, and their real exposure is not the penalty printed in the statute.
+It is the record and everything attached to it.

-- For non-citizens, students, H-1B and other visa professionals, lawful permanent residents, and the undocumented, the arraignment itself can matter federally, and a Massachusetts CWOF operates as a conviction under federal immigration law, so every disposition is chosen against the federal categories first; the full analysis is at Immigration Consequences of Massachusetts Criminal Charges and Criminal Convictions for Immigrants and Visa Holders.
-For how a charge can end a visa or trigger removal before any conviction, and what the current enforcement environment means for F-1 students and H-1B workers, see A Massachusetts Criminal Charge Can End a Visa Before Any Conviction and Massachusetts Criminal Charges and Immigration Consequences for F-1 and H-1B Holders.
+For students, H-1B and other visa professionals, lawful permanent residents, and the undocumented, the arraignment itself can carry federal consequences, and a Massachusetts CWOF operates as a conviction under federal immigration law.
+Every disposition is therefore chosen against the federal immigration categories first.
+The full analysis is at Immigration Consequences of Massachusetts Criminal Charges and Criminal Convictions for Immigrants and Visa Holders.
+For how a charge can end a visa or trigger removal before any conviction, and what the current enforcement environment means for F-1 students and H-1B workers, see Massachusetts Criminal Charges and Immigration Consequences for F-1 and H-1B Holders.

-- For tradespeople, commuters, and CDL holders, the license is the livelihood, and a charge of operating after suspension, unlicensed operation, or negligent operation is defended with the license consequences mapped from the first call.
-Most of these cases begin with a criminal citation and a four-day deadline, and end, when the work is done, at a clerk-magistrate hearing with no record at all.
+The license is the livelihood.
+A charge of operating after suspension, unlicensed operation, or negligent operation is defended with the license consequences mapped from the first call.
+Most of these cases begin with a criminal citation and a four-day deadline, and when the work is done they end at a clerk-magistrate hearing with no record at all.

-- For visitors and out-of-state defendants, from concert and stadium cases at Wrentham and Attleboro to summer matters in the Barnstable, Falmouth, and Orleans courts and October cases in Salem, a Massachusetts charge should not require repeated trips back to Massachusetts.
+From concert and stadium cases in Wrentham and Attleboro to summer matters in the Cape courts in Barnstable, Falmouth, and Orleans and October cases in Salem, a Massachusetts charge should not require repeated trips back to the Commonwealth.
 Serpa Law Office resolves most show cause matters with counsel appearing so the client does not have to, and a clerk-magistrate denial means the vacation’s worst souvenir never becomes a record.

 What to Do Right Now: Guides for the First Hours